Mosul Museum: Destroyed displays

+The city would be recovered by the Iraqi army after a long battle on July 9, 2017.

 Reactions

 In late February, UNESCO director-general Irina Bokova requested an emergency meeting of the U.N.
 Security Council "on the protection of Iraq's cultural heritage as an integral element for the country's security".

 Post-liberation recovery

 In 2018, the International alliance for the protection of heritage in conflict areas (ALIPH), committed nearly US$1.5 million to rehabilitate the museum, in partnership with the Louvre Museum, the Smithsonian Institution, and the Iraqi State Board of Antiquities and Heritage to implement the project.
 The first measures were to stabilize the building (shoring up collapsing floors, removing live ordnance from the roof) and to safely store the museum's collection.

 In cooperation with the Government of Iraq and Municipality of Mosul, the Iraqi civil society organisation Al-Ghad and the Mosul Artists’ Committee hosted the first event in Mosul Museum since the city's occupation in 2014.
 The art exhibition, ‘Return to Mosul’, opened on 29 January and closed on 3 February 2019, and brought together artistic voices from across Iraq and Mosul and enhanced them with technology including 3D printing and virtual reality experiences.
 It commissioned and exhibited paintings, photographs and sculpture that told the story of the city's occupation under the extremist organisation ISIS and articulated a vision of the local community's hopes for recovery and reconstruction.
 The exhibition brought together many different ethno-sectarian groups, previously fractured by the divisive actions and narratives of ISIS, and encouraged them to discuss their vision of a brighter, more tolerant future in Mosul.
 The exhibition was staged in the newly restored Royal Venue, in the old wing of the museum.